 After World War Two, the government went as far as to forcibly repatriate thousands of Chinese seamen – many of whom made great contributions to the war effort.
 In some instances, the seamen were abducted on their way to the shops and packed off onto ships to China, unable even to say goodbye to their British families and Children.
 The government kept the forcible repatriations tightly under wraps for decades.
 In 2006, a plaque was unveiled in Liverpool commemorating the Chinese seamen who had once lived in the city.

 Unearthing the past can be a painful process, especially when looking into your own family history.
 It’s important to be mindful of the impact that exclusionary policies and racism can have on your family members as this trauma can often be passed on from one generation to the next.
 Bear this in mind when you investigate your own family history.
 Knowledge is power, however, and acknowledging the difficulties of migration is often the first step in understanding the complexity of your family story.

-> Be inspired.
-Join our Chinese family history discord community
+Be inspired!
+Join Chinese family history community.

-> If you are interested in uncovering your immigrant ancestors’ history, we would love to be of assistance.
+If you are interested in uncovering your immigrant ancestors’ history, we would love to be of assistance.
 Our global team of researchers has helped over 200 families discover their Chinese lineage.
 Get in touch for more info!